 In 2002, when I wrote Going Against the Grain, there was already a wealth of information that pointed to wheat being harmful to health since humans began cultivating it about 10,000 years ago.
 It’s sometimes hard to connect the dots because disease develops gradually from eating the wrong foods.
 But in my book, I explain that we’re better adapted to the kinds of foods humans ate before the dawn of agriculture, and high-wheat diets are implicated in most modern-day health problems-everything from bone diseases, such as osteoporosis, to autoimmune diseases, such as thyroid disease, to the major killers of today, such as type 2 diabetes and heart disease.
 Many people now eat foods that contain wheat at every meal, and the more wheat that people eat, the more-and more severe-health problems and diseases they tend to develop.

-The case against wheat has been building for quite some time.
+The trouble with wheat and the case against it has been building for quite some time.
 But more recent research suggests that wheat breeding and modern farming practices may have dramatically changed wheat in ways that make it even more toxic to our health.

 Wheat Throughout History